verboompj/Networking/RD Gateway - RDP over SSL.md

-# Leverage an RD Gateway Service as SSL termination service between remote users and your Azure or OnPrem Network
+# Leverage an RD Gateway as SSL termination service between remote users and your Azure or OnPrem Network

 ### Work from Home on the cheap